sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

 The Cli_wallet creates a local _wallet.json_ file that contains the encrypted private keys.
 The key is required to access the funds and add new data to the blockchain.
 You will need to `unlock` the wallet before you start interacting with the blockchain.
 It requires a running witness node (API server) to interface with the blockchain.

+Reminder: In order to register an account, the registrar needs to be a lifetime member.
+You can upgrade the account to Lifetime member (LTM) status.

+    >>> upgrade_account faucet true

 ***

 ## Cli-Tools for Windows (option)